ReemKish/ReemKish/README.md

-### Re'em Kishnevsky
+### Re'em Kishinevsky

 <!--
 **ReemKish/ReemKish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- I'm a 19 years old developer from Israel.
+- I'm a 20 years old developer from Israel.
 - I currently study for M.Sc in Computer Science at the Open University of Israel.
 - I mainly program in Python & C.